CCGSRobotics/Sensory-Abilities-2018/Audio-Code/Speaker Demo Stuff/Readme.md

 ## How the code is constructed
 **Server Code** - *audioServer.py*

-The server code uses TCP sockets - this ensures that the audio is always sent without problems and if there are problems, it will keep trying to send the data until it succeed.
+The server code uses TCP sockets - this ensures that the audio is always sent without problems and if there are problems, it will keep trying to send the data until it succeeds.
 **Client Code** - *audioClient.py*

 **Constants** - *constants.py*